Pool Safety Inspections in Brisbane

 Why a Pool safety Inspection is Important

-Pool inspections in Brisbane are very critical particularly to property owners who want to enter into contractual agreements with buyers, tenants, or accommodation agreement.
+Pool safety inspections in Brisbane are very critical particularly to property owners who want to enter into contractual agreements with buyers, tenants, or accommodation agreement.
 The law requires that these owners must provide a pool safety certificate during the transaction process or avail a no compliance document to the other party.

 Pools owners whose pools are not compliant with the pool safety standard are liable to fines by the local government.
 This is irrespective of whether the pool is owned by an individual or a body corporate.